First Republican debate: Can Ron DeSantis regain momentum?

 The new Des Moines Register/NBC News/Mediacom Iowa Poll of likely Iowa caucusgoers, released Monday, contains both good news and bad news for Mr. DeSantis.
 The poll shows Mr. Trump dominating the GOP field, with 42% support, and Mr. DeSantis in second place at 19%.

-The other six candidates who qualified to participate Wednesday night under Republican National Committee rules – South Carolina Sen. Tim Scott, former U.N.
-Ambassador Nikki Haley, former Vice President Mike Pence, former New Jersey Gov. Chris Christie, tech entrepreneur Vivek Ramaswamy, and North Dakota Gov. Doug Burgum – came in with single digits.
+The other seven candidates expected to participate Wednesday night under Republican National Committee rules – South Carolina Sen. Tim Scott, former U.N.
+Ambassador Nikki Haley, former Vice President Mike Pence, former New Jersey Gov. Chris Christie, tech entrepreneur Vivek Ramaswamy, North Dakota Gov. Doug Burgum, and former Arkansas Gov. Asa Hutchinson – came in with single digits.
+At press time it wasn't clear if Governor Burgum would be able to participate, after a basketball injury Tuesday night.

-The good news in the Iowa poll for Mr. DeSantis is that many voters, 61%, either support or are open to supporting him – less than 3 points behind Mr. Trump’s number.
+The good news in the Iowa poll for Mr. DeSantis is that many voters, 61%, either support or are open to supporting him – fewer than 3 points behind Mr. Trump’s number.
 Some 19% say Mr. DeSantis is their first choice, 20% have him as second choice, and 22% are “actively considering” him.
 For Mr. Trump, it’s 42% first choice, 10% second choice, and 12% actively considering.

 Thus, Mr. DeSantis’ debate performance in Milwaukee could prove crucial.
 Mr. Trump’s four criminal indictments are obvious fodder for attack, but the Florida governor has to be careful, political analysts say.
 The former president’s support among Republicans has risen as the indictments have come in – especially amid GOP allegations that President Joe Biden’s son, Hunter, has been treated with deference amid his own legal woes.

-And Mr. DeSantis, as the top alternative to Mr. Trump, will be in everyone’s crosshairs – both the former president’s, as he watches from afar, and the others on stage in Milwaukee.
+And Mr. DeSantis, as the top alternative to Mr. Trump, will be in everyone’s crosshairs – both the former president’s, as he watches from afar, and the others onstage in Milwaukee.

 “DeSantis will be getting it from all sides,” says Susan MacManus, an emerita professor of political science at the University of South Florida.
 “He’s just one giant punching bag.”